MOVIE REVIEW: Moana

 Author’s Note: This story was originally written for a short fiction contest for the Codex Writers Group.
 The prompt was to write about two people who could no longer communicate through the means that had previously worked for them.
 I seized upon the idea of somebody suddenly switched into living backward, and had fun playing with the notion of symmetry in life and in language.
 Before long, though, I started to be intrigued by the other ramifications of having a child who was living backward, and by the parallels between this concept and having a child with a terminal illness.

-jose-iriarteJosé Iriarte is a Cuban-American writer and high school math teacher living in EPCOT with his wife Lisa and their two teenage kids.
-His fiction has appeared in Strange Horizons, Fireside Fiction, Daily Science Fiction, and other venues.
-Learn more at his website: http://www.labyrinthrat.com.
+jose-iriarteJosé Iriarte is a Cuban-American writer and high school math teacher living in EPCOT with their wife Lisa and their two teenage kids.
+Their fiction has appeared in Strange Horizons, Fireside Fiction, Daily Science Fiction, and other venues.
+Learn more at their website: http://www.labyrinthrat.com.

 If you enjoyed the story you might also want to visit our Support Page, or read the other story offerings.